 - Personal insurance: This segment provides short-term insurance products to individuals.
 Personal insurance business is conducted in OUTsurance Insurance Company Limited and Youi Holdings Pty Limited; - Commercial insurance: This segment provides short-term insurance products to small and medium sized businesses.
 Commercial insurance business is conducted in OUTsurance Insurance Company Limited; - OUTsurance Central: This is the central cost incurred by OUTsurance that is not allocated to the OUTsurance personal and commercial segments; - Life insurance: This segment provides long-term insurance products to individuals.
-Life insurance business is conducted in OUTsurance Life Insurance Company Limited; - Administration services: This segment provides contact centre services to Youi Group and external third parties and earns inter-segment license fees on the core insurance technology of the Group; - Central and new business development: This segment relates to all the other segments within the OHL Group that have not been specified above as well as costs that are not allocated to specific segments due to their overarching nature; and - Treasury and consolidation entries: This segment relates to non-insurance related investments and OGL consolidation entries.
+Life insurance business is conducted in OUTsurance Life Insurance Company Limited; - → Administration services: This segment provides contact centre services to Youi Group and external third parties and earns inter-segment license fees on the core insurance technology of the Group; and - → Central and consolidation adjustments: This segment relates to all the other segments within the Group that have not been specified above as well as costs that are not allocated to specific segments due to their overarching nature.